🗓️ Itinerary Guide · Updated April 2026 · ★★★★★ 4.9/5 · 🇦🇺 Local-Built Since 2008

 7:30 PM

 Howard Smith Wharves — built into the cliff face beneath the Story Bridge — is Brisbane's most atmospheric dining precinct.
 Agnes (open-fire cooking), Greca (Greek with a river view), and Mr. Percival's (rooftop bar) are all excellent.
-Book ahead; the Story Bridge lit above the cliff is genuinely spectacular after dark.
+Book ahead.
+The Story Bridge lit above the cliff is genuinely spectacular after dark — opened in 1940, it's the longest cantilever bridge in Australia and one of Brisbane's most photographed landmarks.

-The world's largest koala sanctuary 12km from the CBD, followed by Brisbane's magnificent botanic gardens.
-Both within easy reach, both genuinely extraordinary.
+The world's first koala sanctuary 12km from the CBD, followed by Brisbane's two finest botanic gardens.
+Both within easy reach, both genuinely extraordinary — with the option to cap the day with one of the world's only three bridge climbs.

 9:00 AM

-The world's first and largest koala sanctuary is just 12km from the CBD.
+The world's first and largest koala sanctuary is just 12km from the CBD in Fig Tree Pocket.
 Hold a koala (extra fee — book in advance), feed kangaroos in the free-range meadow, watch birds of prey and sheep dog shows, and see platypus, wombats, echidna, Tasmanian devils, and cassowaries.
-The depth of Australian native species is remarkable — and it's dramatically less crowded than Australia Zoo on most days.
+The depth of Australian native species — over 70 — is remarkable, and it's dramatically less crowded than Australia Zoo on most days.
 Allow 3 hours minimum.

 Book ahead: Koala hold slots sell out on weekends.
-Adult entry from $49 online.
+Adult entry from $54 online; family of five from $166.

 12:30 PM